-In order to reach net-zero it is not enough to switch to green energy, we need to also reduce our energy consumption significantly.
-Old household appliances tend to require a lot of energy.
-To reduce costs and your carbon footprint in the long run, it is worth investing in more energy efficient appliances once your old ones come to the end of their life.
+It is not enough to switch to green energy alone in order to reach net-zero emissions, we also need to significantly reduce how much energy we use.
+Old household appliances tend to need a lot of energy.
+It is worth investing in more energy efficient appliances once your old ones come to the end of their life.
+This will reduce costs and your carbon footprint in the long run.

-Smaller electrical appliances are often overlooked, yet using energy efficient Compact Fluorescent bulb can save up to 4 times more energy than a standard bulb.
+Smaller items are often overlooked, but energy efficient compact fluorescent bulbs can save up to four times the energy needed for a standard bulb.

-If you ask a vendor for help in finding the most energy efficient appliance they are obligated to help you find the right product.
-Finding the most energy efficient product may entail shopping around for a while longer than you normally would.
-Though this may be time consuming, you will reap the benefits, as you will not only save money in the long run, but also contribute to a better global environment.
+Finding the most energy efficient product may mean shopping around longer than you normally would.
+Though this may be time consuming, you will not only save money in the long run, but also contribute to a better global environment.

 You can find energy efficient appliances via the Save Money Cut Carbon website.